Blount County Commission · District 8B · May 5 Republican Primary

 Commissioner Jopling's attendance record

-Third from the bottom of the 21-member commission.
+Fourth from the bottom of the 21-member commission.
 The county average is 82.3%.
 That gap is 11 points — and it covers the years these decisions were being made.

-See the official record →
+See the official record →Fact 3

 “No Going Back”